TanStack/form/docs/framework/react/guides/ssr.md

 'use server'

-// Notice the import path is different from the client import { createServerValidate } from '@tanstack/react-form/nextjs' import { formOpts } from './shared-code'
+// Notice the import path is different from the client import {
+  ServerValidateError,
+  createServerValidate,
+} from '@tanstack/react-form/nextjs'
+import { formOpts } from './shared-code'

 // Create the server action that will infer the types of the form from `formOpts`